Insights

 Core AI concepts explained in plain language — what AI is, how it works, why it hallucinates, and why community governance of AI is fundamentally different from corporate AI adoption.

-Four distinct governance approaches — from vendor-centric to community-sovereign — with honest trade-offs and decision factors for choosing between them.
+Four distinct governance approaches — from vendor-centric to community-sovereign — with explicit trade-offs and decision factors for choosing between them.

 How Village implements community-sovereign AI in practice — a small, locally-trained language model running on community-controlled infrastructure, understanding its specific context and values.